That dollar amount results from a -1.3% slowdown from $6 billion four years earlier in 2021.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Alaska’s top 10 exports generated over three-quarters (76.6%) of the overall value of the state’s global shipments.
+Alaska’s top 10 exports generated nearly four-fifths (79.5%) of the overall value of the state’s global shipments.

-Among the above export categories, the leading gainer was civilian aircraft including aircraft engines and other parts (up 113.3% from 2022).
+Among the above export categories, the leading gainer was crude petroleum oils (up 52.2% from 2023).

 More Key Facts about Alaska’s International Trade

-Alaska incurred an overall US$2 billion surplus exporting and importing products during 2023.
-That dollar amount reflects a 12.6% advance from $1.8 billion in black ink for 2022.
+Alaska incurred an overall US$2.3 billion surplus exporting and importing products during 2024.
+That dollar amount reflects a 12.6% advance from $2 billion in black ink for 2023.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.